-The Hogan Bridge at Augusta National - Golf Monthly
+The Hogan Bridge At Augusta National - Golf Monthly

 The Hogan Bridge is one of the most photographed sights of Augusta - but how did it get its name?

-The Hogan Bridge at Augusta National
+The Hogan Bridge At Augusta National

-The Hogan Bridge is one of the most photographed sights of Augusta National as it is the footbridge that takes golfers to Augusta’s 12th green.
+The Hogan Bridge is one of the most photographed sights during the US Masters as it is the footbridge that takes golfers to Augusta National’s 12th green.

-The Hogan Bridge is made of stone and crosses Rae’s Creek.
+It is made of stone and crosses Rae’s Creek.
 As it is arched, it is laid with artificial turf to help players wearing studs to get a better grip.

-Related: How Can I Get To The Masters?
+Related: How Can I Play Augusta National?

 It was named the Hogan Bridge after Ben Hogan.
-The dedication ceremony was on the same day as that of the Nelson Bridge: April 2, 1958.
+The dedication ceremony was on the same day as that of the Nelson Bridge – April 2, 1958.

 A plaque was unveiled which is embedded in the ground at the entrance to the bridge.
 The dedication on it reads: